 Criminal records are a vital part of a background check conducted in Massachusetts.
 Criminal records are provided by the Executive Office of Public Safety and Security (EOPSS) CORI background check system.
 This background check covers the entire state and what is included in the report are detailed on the official site.
-Easy to follow forms and instructions on how to conduct your own private background investigation.
-A search can be expanded with other valuable resources to uncover additional information you may not have been familiar with.
-Look up offender lists instantly from county registries.
 View the most wanted lists from the department of public safety or county sheriffs for a more local search.
 Locate an inmate in the Massachusetts Department of Corrections system.
 Requesting court records can reveal past and recent divorce filings.
 Civil and criminal case files are available from the Massachusetts judiciary.

-The Massachusetts probate and family court has exclusive jurisdiction over estate, support/custody, paternity, marriage dissolution, domestic violence and adoptions.
-The Massachusetts land and housing courts have jurisdiction over real property rights, small claims up to $2,000, misdemeanor, ordinance violation cases and handles preliminary hearings.
+The Massachusetts probate and family courts have exclusive jurisdiction over estate, support/custody, paternity, marriage dissolution, domestic violence and adoptions.
+The state's land and housing courts have jurisdiction over real property rights, small claims up to $2,000, misdemeanor, ordinance violation cases and handles preliminary hearings.

-The Massachusetts juvenile court has jurisdiction over miscellaneous domestic relations (TPR), and juvenile cases.
-The Massachusetts Boston municipal court has jurisdiction over tort, contract, real property rights ($0/no maximum), small claims up to $2,000, mental health, civil trial court appeals, and miscellaneous civil cases.
-The Boston criminal municipal court hears felony, misdemeanor, DWI/DUI, domestic violence, and traffic/other violation cases.
+Juvenile courts have jurisdiction over miscellaneous domestic relations (TPR), and juvenile cases.
+The municipal court has jurisdiction over tort, contract, real property rights ($0/no maximum), small claims up to $2,000, mental health, civil trial court appeals, and miscellaneous civil cases.
+The Boston criminal municipal court hears felony, misdemeanor, domestic violence and traffic cases.

 The district court has jurisdiction over tort, contract, real property rights ($0/no maximum), small claims up to $2,000, mental health, civil trial court appeals, hears support/custody, and paternity cases.
 Criminal division of the district court has jurisdiction over felony, misdemeanor, traffic , domestic violence, criminal appeals cases, traffic/other violation, and juvenile cases.